One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 The Dyke Marsh Wildlife Preserve feels worlds away from DC, but is only 6 miles south of Old Town Alexandria.

-It is a great easy hike for families with kids because there is a little beach with views of the Woodrow Wilson Bridge and sailboats.
-After you walk to the beach you can continue on to the narrow peninsula to get a gorgeous view of the Potomac River.
+It is a great, easy hike for families with kids because there is a little beach with views of the Woodrow Wilson Bridge and sailboats.
+After you walk to the beach, you can continue to the narrow peninsula to get a gorgeous view of the Potomac River.

 Hike Details